About mediation

 Control

-In mediation, people involved in the dispute help to shape the solution and agree to a settlement only if it is acceptable to them.
+Mediation helps people create a solution together.
+The people in a dispute agree to a settlement only if it is acceptable to them.

 Privacy